NBA Rumors: Rondae Hollis-Jefferson On Trade Market, According To Brooklyn Nets Source

-NBA rumors have suggested that Rondae Hollis-Jefferson could be among several players the Brooklyn Nets could look to move before the trade deadline, according to several media outlets.
+NBA rumors have suggested that Rondae Hollis-Jefferson might be among several players the Brooklyn Nets could look to move before the trade deadline, according to several media outlets.

 The NBA rumors surrounding Rondae Hollis-Jefferson began after ESPN reported about the growth experienced by both the second-year player and rookie Caris LeVert.
 In comparing the two athletes, ESPN’s Zach Lowe suggested that the Brooklyn Nets would be better served keeping Caris LeVert over Rondae Hollis-Jefferson, according to the article.